gratipay/guide/governance.md

 ## Legal Structure

 You can be a for-profit or a non-profit or a department of government.
-A for-profit is owned by
-private parties (individuals or other organizations).
-A non-profit or a department of government is owned by everyone and therefore no-one.
+A for-profit is owned by private parties (individuals or other organizations).
+A cooperative is a for-profit that is owned by a lot of people (usually the workers).
+A non-profit or a department of government is owned by everyone and therefore no-one, so that profits stays in the organization.
+Legal structures such as the B-Corporation or the Public Benefit Corporation (PBC) are kind of in the middle: they still have owners who get profit, but they formally encode socially minded constraints on profit maximization.

+You may or may not want to encode the defining characteristics of your organization in its legal structure.
+The legal system is

+Legal structure also affects taxation.

 ## Management Structure